 A significant increase or decrease in the needs of the child

-Voluntary decrease in income of either parent, in good faith, and a change in the child’s financial needs
+Voluntary decrease in income and the child’s financial needs

 Even if the decrease in income was voluntary, it’s possible that the court will still modify the child support obligation.
 However, the decrease in income must have occurred in good faith and the parent has to show a change in the child’s financial needs.